 Additionally, Chinese KOLs are professionals in the promotion and they have means of promoting products that brands are unable to use.
 They have huge followers bases on several platforms, targeting different consumer groups with a variety of content types, from normal posts to videos, live-streaming, articles, and many more.

 How to find Chinese KOLs suitable for your brand

-Entering the Chinese market without efforts on China’s social media is impossible.
+Entering the market without efforts on China’s social media is impossible.
 Why?
 If the target audience has never heard of your brand name, they will not buy your products.
-Chinese people are very suspicious due to the many scandals that happened on the Chinese market.
+Chinese people are very suspicious due to the many scandals that happened in the Chinese market.
 Therefore, finding the right KOL for your brand is an important step in your marketing strategy.

 Working with the right KOLs can be one of the best methods for promoting a new product or service in China.
 But the choice of the KOL is very important because if you don’t know well the market, you will probably make wrong decisions, leading to loss of capital and time.